josephcoste/events_backEnd/README.md

 Event organizers can create their own events for users to see

-Specs:

-MVP:
+Users may create a profile with their own profile picture by creating a password and also entering their email and name which is stored in our database.

-6 screens total: Home, Search, Favorites, and Profile.
+MVP: 6 screens total: Home, Search, Favorites, and Profile.
 User will also be presented with Sign-in and Sign-up screens upon their initial visit to the Favorites screen.

-Post-MVP:

-7 screens total: Home, Search, Favorites, Profile, Sign-in, Sign-up, as well as Event organizer screen, for users to create their own events cards
+Post-MVP: 7 screens total: Home, Search, Favorites, Profile, Sign-in, Sign-up, as well as Event organizer screen, for users to create their own events cards.